 Applying her research to real-world cases at Quantum Benchmark, Boone designs algorithms to test the quality of quantum operations.
 She works with experimentalists to diagnose errors and develop customized software solutions for quantum computing hardware, bridging her theoretical perspective with the experimental implementation of a quantum computing system in a lab.
 In addition to measuring the amount of errors, Quantum Benchmark’s software also mitigates and corrects the errors to optimize the performance of the quantum computing hardware.

 “If quantum computing is the gold rush, we are making the picks and shovels,” says Emerson, a professor in applied mathematics.
 “The power and potential of quantum technology is there, the tools to harness it are evolving.”

-Quantum Benchmark is one of more than 13 startups that have spun out of quantum research at IQC, a number that continues to grow.
+Quantum Benchmark is one of more than 13 startups that have spun out of quantum research at the Institute for Quantum Computing, a number that continues to grow.
 Waterloo has a unique concentration of quantum researchers, from theorists to experimentalists, embedded in an entrepreneurial ecosystem.
 It’s a game-changing mix that is moving research from the whiteboard to the lab to the marketplace.